 I study online communities, particularly Wikipedia, looking at how people consume content, and how it varies between the desktop, the mobile web and mobile applications.
 Of particular interest to me is the use of the mobile web as a vector for more geographically and culturally representative contributions to Wikipedia and other open collaboration systems, allowing us to correct for systemic bias.

-When not researching, I can be found in Boston, MA, dividing my time between reading, writing about English legal history, taking ill-advised transcontinental road trips, and listening to that Midwest hippity-hoppity nonsense the kids love so much.
+When not researching, I can be found in Boston, MA, dividing my time between reading, archery, taking ill-advised transcontinental road trips, and listening to that Midwest hippity-hoppity nonsense the kids love so much.